asdfractal/yggdrasil-labs/README.md

     ```

     * Note: `SECRET_KEY` is a long random string and can be generated [here](https://miniwebtool.com/django-secret-key-generator/)
-    * Restart VSCode to activate the variables, and restart your environment with `pipenv shell`
+    * Close your VSCode terminal session and open a fresh terminal to activate the variables, and restart your environment with `pipenv shell`
     * Create a `.gitignore` file and add `.vscode` to ensure the security of your environment variables

 5. Migrate the database models with this command